Patient transport

 At St George’s, these new national guidelines are now being followed.
 This means that some patients who used to qualify for transport may no longer be eligible.

-To be eligible for hospital-arranged transport, one or more of the following must apply:
+To be eligible for non-emergency patient transport, one or more of the following must apply:

-- Patients are bedbound and need a stretcher to travel
+- Patients who are bedbound and need a stretcher to travel

-- Patients require medical gases during the return from hospital
+- Patients who require medical gases and are unable to self-administer during transit

-- Patients need to be carried up to/down from their residence
+- Patients who need to be carried up to/down from their residence

-The Transport Assessment and Booking (TAB) Team and hospital staff are responsible for assessing patients’ eligibility under the national criteria.
+The Transport Assessment and Bookings Team and hospital staff are responsible for assessing patients’ eligibility under the national criteria.
 The assessment consists of a set of questions and can take up to 5-10 minutes to complete.
 The assessment is confidential and will be recorded in your medical record.

 A friend, relative or carer can call on your behalf if you need help with the assessment.